Items Available only to Certified Customers

 On what basis do I want to assign an item to one segment or another?

-Use mass updates to assign items to item collections.
-For certification courses, there are only three courses so they can be added manually.
+Use mass updates to add items to item collections.
+For certification courses, there are only three courses, so you can add them manually.

 Do the item segments correspond to the sections in my website navigation or are they different?

-Since company C does not already use commerce categories and because the navigation structure is not identical to the item segments needed, it is best to use item collections for the item segments.
+Since Company C doesn't use commerce categories and the navigation structure isn't the same as the item segments needed, it's best to use item collections for the item segments.

 Which item segments should be visible and purchasable to my customer segments?
 Which item segments should be visible but not purchasable?
 Can all customer segments view item prices?